phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-person/doc-person-document-creation.md

 ##Display all the documents

-1. Go to personal space
+1. Go to private space

       ![Screenshot](../../img/person/user22.png)